Byteclaw/hooks/packages/use-static-callback/README.md

 ## Usage

+### `useStaticCallback` hook

 Just declare a function and use `useStaticCallback` to make a callback from it.
+The callback will be called with arguments specified as an array in second argument.
+The actual the callback is memoized until the callback or arguments change.

 ```js
 import { useStaticCallback } from '@byteclaw/use-static-callback';